siderolabs/talos/website/content/v1.14/reference/cli.md

 ```
   -h, --help           help for reboot
-      --node strings   node name or IP to reboot, can be repeated (default: all nodes)
+  -n, --node strings   node name or IP to reboot, can be repeated (default: all nodes)
 ```

 ### Options inherited from parent commands